 Calling Config::new and Handling Errors

-In order to handle the error case and print a user-friendly message, we need to update main to handle the Result being returned by Config::new, as shown in Listing 12-10.
-We’re also going to take the responsibility of exiting the command line tool with a nonzero error code from panic! and implement it by hand.
-A nonzero exit status is a convention to signal to the process that called our program that our program exited with an error state.
+To handle the error case and print a user-friendly message, we need to update main to handle the Result being returned by Config::new, as shown in Listing 12-10.
+We’ll also take the responsibility of exiting the command line tool with a nonzero error code from panic! and implement it by hand.
+A nonzero exit status is a convention to signal to the process that called our program that the program exited with an error state.

-Filename: src/main.rs
+src/main.rs

 use std::process;